Brett Guthrie: Early life, education, and career

 Guthrie was born in Florence, Alabama, the son of Carolyn P. (née Holt) and Lowell M. Guthrie.
-He earned his Bachelor of Science in mathematical economics at the U.S. Military Academy at West Point in 1987 and his Master's of Public and Private Management at Yale University in 1997.
+He earned his Bachelor of Science in mathematical economics at the U.S. Military Academy at West Point in 1987 and his Master's of Public and Private Management at the Yale School of Management in 1997.

 Guthrie is a former vice president of Trace Die Cast, Inc., an automotive parts supplier based in Bowling Green.
 He previously served as a field artillery officer in the 101st Airborne Division at Fort Campbell, Kentucky.

 Kentucky Senate

 Guthrie represented the 32nd district in the Kentucky Senate from 1999 to 2008, serving as vice chair of the Economic Development, Tourism and Labor Committee and chairing the Transportation Committee.